davejachimiak/davejachimiak.github.io/_posts/2015-05-05-designing-an-abstract-development-server.markdown

 It should do the following when it's run:

-1. build the binary + serve the binary
+1. build the server binary and serve it
 2. initialize a file watcher

-The first step is straightforward.
-The second one less so.
+The file watcher is like a program in and of itself.
 Two questions will guide our design of the file watcher.

 1. What should happen when multiple files are saved at the same time?
 2. What should happen when a file is saved while a compilation is in